 We are committed to praising children’s efforts.
 We endeavour to praise the children informally, individually, during group work, in front of the whole class and the whole school.
 Children are rewarded not only for achievement in curriculum areas, but for behaviour and living out our values.
 Rewards are given in the form of stickers, team points and certificates.
 Achievements are also recognised during Praise Assemblies.

 Our system for behaviour is aligned to an agreed set of values.
 If children do not uphold the values then they are provided with opportunities to make a better choice of behaviour through reminders both non-verbal and verbal.
 However if unacceptable behaviour persists, there are series of sanctions to support the children in learning that there are consequences to actions and choices that are made.

-Throughout the year we welcome visits from members of the wider community including the police, the Navy, war veterans, the fire brigade and many more.
+Throughout the year we welcome visits from members of the wider community including the police, Armed forces, war veterans, the fire brigade and many more.
 We believe that clear explanations and real life stories emphasize the importance of the rule of law for our pupils.
-Opportunities for children to take more responsibility around the school are encouraged and such roles as Librarians, Register Monitors, Peer Mediators, Play Leaders, Green Team, Wildlife champs are available.
+Opportunities for children to take more responsibility around the school are encouraged and such roles as Librarians, Register Monitors, Peer Mediators, Play Leaders, Green Team, Wildlife Champions are available.